TrialsNest

 Patient recruitment software for site networks: buyer guide

-A buyer guide for site networks comparing patient recruitment software across multi-site standards, local coordinator ownership, source quality, workflow visibility, and sponsor reporting.
+A buyer guide for site networks comparing clinical trial patient recruitment software across multi-site standards, local ownership, dashboards, source quality, workflow visibility, and sponsor reporting.

-Site networks need software that creates a shared operating standard while preserving local site ownership.
-The right platform makes each site's patient movement, blockers, source quality, and next actions comparable.
+Site networks need patient recruitment software that creates a shared operating standard while preserving local site ownership.
+The right platform makes each site's patient movement, blockers, source quality, dashboard signals, and next actions comparable without turning every location into the same generic workflow.

 Published Updated By TrialsNest editorial